 The first two power modes do not include any special power gating or manipulation of power domains.
-The Extended Sleep mode is activated as follows:
+The Extended Sleep and Deep Sleep modes are activated in almost the same way with a small difference.
+The entering into the Extended Sleep and Deep Sleep modes is summarized in the following table: